twosigma/waiter/waiter/docs/how-to-waiter.md

 #### Explanation

 Upon receiving this request, Waiter will inspect the custom Waiter headers and, based upon those headers, Waiter will allocate 1 core and 1024MB of RAM for the service, and launch it.
 Once the service is up and running, Waiter will forward the `POST` request to the service's `/hello` endpoint.
 Waiter will automatically maintain enough instances of the service to meet demand from clients.
 By default, Waiter will launch the service as the authenticating user.
-This can be changed by setting the `X-Waiter-Run-As-User` header (see [Parameters](parameters.md) for more information).
+This can be changed by setting the `x-waiter-run-as-user` header (see [Parameters](parameters.md) for more information).

 ### Getting Started